Estuary

 Pros

-• Visual Interface: Features a visual drag and drop interface for building data pipelines, making it accessible for users with varying technical expertise.
+• Visual Interface: Features a visual drag-and-drop interface for building data pipelines, making it accessible for users with varying technical expertise.

 • Native Google Cloud Integration: Integrates seamlessly with Google Cloud services like BigQuery, Google Cloud Storage, and Pub/Sub, enabling streamlined data workflows.